munificent/craftinginterpreters/book/classes-and-instances.md

 ^code as-class (2 before, 1 after)

-The VM creates new class object using this function:
+The VM creates new class objects using this function:

 ^code new-class-h (2 before, 1 after)